-We love venturing into London and go there as often as we can as a family.
+We love visiting London and go there as often as we can as a family.
 But, if you’re from further afield or don’t get to visit the capital very often then you might need to make a more structured itinerary for your visit.
-I’ve put together our favourite family friendly places to visit in London and I hope it helps you make the most of your trip.
+I’ve put together our favourite family friendly places to visit in central London and I hope it helps you make the most of your trip.

 London Days Out with Kids

 The Tower of London is one of the most famous buildings in the country and it’s an incredible day out for the whole family with so much to see, so much to do and so much to learn.
 There are Beefeater tours, crown jewels to see and so much to explore.

 You can read about our whistle stop trip the the Tower of London here.

 All children learn about the Great Fire of London at school and so a visit to Monument is something that they would really enjoy.
 With 300 steps to walk up it’s quite a challenge for little legs but one that will make them so proud of themselves as soon as they see the incredible views across London.

 I wrote about our trip to Monument as part of a weekend in London here.